twbs/bootstrap/site/content/docs/5.0/layout/grid.md

 - Extra large (xl)
 - Extra extra large (xxl)

 As noted above, each of these breakpoints have their own container, unique class prefix, and modifiers.
-Here's how the grid changes across thesse breakpoints:
+Here's how the grid changes across these breakpoints:

 <table class="table mb-4">
   <thead>